women who run with wolves

-Women for Wolves was founded on the belief that conservation is strongest when women are empowered to lead, advocate, create, and reconnect with the natural world.
-Through community, education, art, conservation, and stewardship, we create opportunities for women to engage in wildlife conservation while helping build a more compassionate future for wolves and wildlife.
+Conservation is strongest when women are empowered to lead, advocate, create, and reconnect with the natural world.
+We create opportunities for women to engage in wildlife conservation & wolf advocacy to inspire change.

 why women & wolves?